culturecommunication/ginco/README.md

 What is GINCO ?
 ---------------

 GINCO is a free software developped by the Ministry of Culture and Communication (France) and is dedicated to the management of vocabularies.
-It implements the principle defined in the ISO standard 25964-1:2011 Information and documentation -- Thesauri and interoperability with other vocabularies -- Part 1 : Thesauri for information retrieval.
+It implements the principles defined in the ISO standard 25964-1:2011 Information and documentation -- Thesauri and interoperability with other vocabularies -- Part 1 : Thesauri for information retrieval.

 License
 -------